A guide to re-domiciling to Singapore

 When your company re-domiciles to Singapore, take advantage of the city-state's political stability, stable legal structure and highly skilled workforce.
 Known for its pro-business legislation and robust regulatory regime, Singapore is a global business hub that attracts both businesses and investors alike.

 The traditional way would be to set up a new subsidiary here, and establish a presence locally.
-The new inward re-domiciliation regime changes all that – instead of fussing over shareholding, directorship and paid up capital, enjoy minimised operational disruption as your company makes its switch.
+The new inward re-domiciliation regime gives you more options – instead of having to do shareholding, directorship and paid up capital, you could have the possibility of enjoying minimised operational disruption as your company makes its switch.

 Whatever your reasons for transferring your foreign entity to Singapore, enjoy greater flexibility as you take the opportunity to re-organise your corporate groups while preserving your rich corporate heritage and identity – this creates a seamless transition for the transfer.

-To qualify for re-domiciliation, your foreign corporate entity must meet any 2 of the following criteria:
+To qualify for re-domiciliation, your foreign corporate entity must meet any twoof the following criteria:

 - the value of the foreign corporate entity’s total assets exceeds S$10 million;